sinaghassemi/semanticSegmentation/README.md

 # 3. Testing the trained network

-After training has been completed, it can be evaluted over validation images or test images.
+After training has been completed, it can be evaluated over validation images or test images.

 For instance, running the following
 ```bash